 84. In the case of an equality of votes the Moderator or Chairman shall have a casting vote, but he usually votes so as to leave the matter voted on open for further consideration.
 He has no deliberative vote.

 Questions not Reconsidered

-85. No question which has been decided at one sederunt of a Court can be reconsidered at a subsequent sederunt during the same session, without the leave of the House.
+85. No question which has been decided at one sederunt of a Court can be reconsidered at a subsequent sederunt during the same session.

 DISSENTS